My notes of Arch Linux installation

 Check partitions.

-sgdisk -p "$DISK"
+sgdisk -p $DISK

-Format partitions
+Format and encrypt partitions

-- Format boot/EFI.
+Format boot/EFI.

-mkfs.fat -F32 "${DISK}p1"
+mkfs.fat -F32 -n EFI /dev/disk/by-partlabel/EFI

-cryptsetup luksFormat "${DISK}p2"
+cryptsetup luksFormat /dev/disk/by-partlabel/cryptsystem

-cryptsetup open "${DISK}p2" cryptsystem
+cryptsetup open /dev/disk/by-partlabel/cryptsystem cryptsystem

-Format disk, mount and create btrfs subvolumes.
+Format system partition, mount and create BTRFS subvolumes.

 mkfs.btrfs /dev/mapper/cryptsystem